Kim Kardashian Baby Shower: Rose Petals Frozen In Ice Cubes Leave Guests, Fans Confused

 — ZOE (@StrawberryZoe) November 25, 2017

-In case you were wondering how to make the Kim K ice cubes in your own life, perhaps for your won baby shower or for your next party, the process isn’t as straightforward as simply putting the petals in an ice cube tray, pouring in water, and freezing.
+In case you were wondering how to make the Kim K ice cubes in your own life, perhaps for your own baby shower or for your next party, the process isn’t as straightforward as simply putting the petals in an ice cube tray, pouring in water, and freezing.
 As Gardenista explains, the process has to be done in steps.
 First, you have to fill your ice cube tray about a third of the way full, and then freeze.
 Next, you place the petals on top of the already-frozen ice, fill up another third of the way, freeze again.
 Finally, top them off and freeze a third time.

 This process keeps the petals suspended in the cube, rather than having them float to the top like they would otherwise.